Flash flood

 A flash flood is a rapid flooding of low-lying areas: washes, rivers, dry lakes and depressions.
-It may be caused by heavy rain associated with a severe thunderstorm, hurricane, or tropical storm, or by meltwater from ice or snow flowing over ice sheets or snowfields.
+It may be caused by heavy rain associated with a severe thunderstorm, hurricane, or tropical storm, or by meltwater from ice and snow.
 Flash floods may also occur after the collapse of a natural ice or debris dam, or a human structure such as a man-made dam, as occurred before the Johnstown Flood of 1889.
 Flash floods are distinguished from regular floods by having a timescale of fewer than six hours between rainfall and the onset of flooding.

 Flash floods are a significant hazard, causing more fatalities in the U.S. in an average year than lightning, tornadoes, or hurricanes.
-Flash floods can also deposit large quantities of sediments on floodplains and can be destructive of vegetation cover not adapted to frequent flood conditions.
+They can also deposit large quantities of sediments on floodplains and destroy vegetation cover not adapted to frequent flood conditions.

 Causes

 Flash floods most often occur in dry areas that have recently received precipitation, but they may be seen anywhere downstream from the source of the precipitation, even many miles from the source.
 In areas on or near volcanoes, flash floods have also occurred after eruptions, when glaciers have been melted by the intense heat.
 Flash floods are known to occur in the highest mountain ranges of the United States and are also common in the arid plains of the Southwestern United States.
 Flash flooding can also be caused by extensive rainfall released by hurricanes and other tropical storms, as well as the sudden thawing effect of ice dams.
 Human activities can also cause flash floods to occur.
 When dams fail, a large quantity of water can be released and destroy everything in its path.